Skip to content

 bash

-git remote add prod root@198.51.100.1:/opt/tova/apps/myapp/repo.git
+git remote add prod deploy@prod.example.com:/opt/tova/apps/prod/repo.git

 git push prod main